How to Install the Poly Studio X50 Video Bar and TC8 for Microsoft Teams Rooms

 • Table stand or VESA mount (optional)

-• Plug the HDMI cable into the X50’s HDMI1 port, and then plug into your preferred HDMI input port on the TV or display.
+• Plug the HDMI cable into the X50’s HDMI1 port and plug into your preferred HDMI input port on the TV or display.

 • Connect the power cable to the X50 and plug into a power outlet.